geoffreylitt/convivial-paper/all.md

   * TBD: styling
 * Using a custom date picker

-# Implementation
+# System Implementation

-Eventually web apps might provide the structured data table themselves.
-In the meantime, we need some sort of adapter to make this system work with existing sites.

-Wildcard provides a system for creating a wrapper on top of existing websites.
-This wrapper defines how structured data can be extracted out of the page, and also how manipulating the table should modify the page.

-The most basic way of building these wrappers is for skilled programmers to manually build and maintain them for popular sites.
-This approach beats the status quo because many people, including end users, can benefit from the generic wrapper and use it in many ways.
-This is different from the current world where programmers build use-case-specific browser extensions, and each extension has to implement its own interactions with the low-level DOM of a page.
-There's also a greater incentive for many people to collectively maintain a wrapper if it's shared.

-A more advanced way would be to make these wrappers partially or totally automated, and enable end users to create them.
-This future work could leverage existing research on wrapper induction but isn't the focus of the current work.

-* Clarify what's real and fake currently
+_Goal of this section: briefly explain the current implementation.
+Enough detail to ground further discussion, but don't dwell on it.
+It's not the main point, and will evolve a lot._

+* Built as a Greasemonkey script for now (_todo: convert to a full broser extension?_)
+* Describe the adapter API
+	* programmer creates adapters for now
+	* maybe end users can create in the future, or automated
+	* show a snippet of adapter code
+* Mention the technique of scraping data from AJAX requests
-* Next implementation goals
+* future implementation goals
+	* make it easy for programmers to add adapters + plugins, and distribute them to users.
+(Currently all adapters + plugins are part of the main Wildcard codebase)

 # Design principles

-Here are some of the ideas behind the current design of Wildcard.
+Below are some of the ideas behind the design of Wildcard.
 We hope that these principles are also useful for thinking more broadly about enabling end users to modify software.

 ## Expose unified structure across applications

-Todo: diagram?
+_Todo: add a diagram here?_

 In *Changing Minds* [@disessa2000], Andrea diSessa critiques the design of modern software with a story about a hypothetical "nightmare bike."
 Each gear on the nightmare bike is labeled not with a number, but with an icon describing its intended use: smooth pavement uphill, smooth pavement downhill, gravel, etc. By some logic, this is more "user-friendly" than numbered gears, but in fact, hiding orderly structure from the user makes it more difficult to operate the bike.
 Many modern software designs fall into this trap, teaching users to use isolated modes rather than coherent structure, and the problem gets far worse when operating across multiple applications.
 Unlike the UNIX philosophy of small tools interoperating through shared abstractions, in modern computing each application is in its own silo of data and functionality.